Seaboard Coast Line Railroad: Juice Train

 Juice Train is the popular name for famous unit trains of Tropicana fresh orange juice operated by railroads in the United States.
 On June 7, 1970, beginning on Seaboard Coast Line railroad, a mile-long Tropicana Juice Train began carrying one million gallons of juice with one weekly round-trip from Bradenton, Florida to Kearny, New Jersey, in the New York City area.
 The trip spanned 1250 mi one way, and the 60 car train was the equivalent of 250 trucks.

 Today it is no longer operated by SCL successor CSX Transportation, a victim of CSX’s PSR operating philosophy.
+Tropicana refrigerated boxcars are still transported between Florida and New Jersey, however they are now mixed in with Intermodal trains.
 In the past, the Juice Trains have been the focus of efficiency studies and awards as examples of how modern rail transportation can compete successfully against trucking and other modes to carry perishable products.